 Courage and Fear

-A lesson plan using The Red Badge of Courage developed as an example of confluent education.
+A lesson plan using The Red Badge of Courage developed as an example of confluent/holistic education.
 See also Red Badge of Courage: A New Kind of Realism.

 Caring for Cambodia: Children of the River

 An Internet-based high school lesson plan for Linda Crew's novel.
 See also Children of the River for a summary and discussion questions.

 Lesson plans and other resources for teaching about Ms. Cushman's novels.